boldbi/bold-bi-docs/docs/faq/how-to-use-pivot-tables-in-bold-bi-using-postgresql.md

 Follow these steps to create and use Pivot tables in Bold BI.

-1. Enable the **Crosstab** function using the following command in the PostgreSQL data source.
+1. Enable the **Crosstab** function in the PostgreSQL data source using the following command.

     **CREATE EXTENSION IF NOT EXISTS tablefunc;**

     ![Create Extension](/static/assets/faq/images/create-extension.png#max-width=60%)

-2. Connect to PostgreSQL data connection in Bold BI.
+2. Connect to a PostgreSQL data connection in Bold BI.

 3. Switch to the code view mode of a data source.

     ![Pivot table in Bold BI](/static/assets/faq/images/pivot-table-in-boldbi.png)

-4. Write a query using the Crosstab function in the query designer page to use the required tables of a data source and click the following highlighted `Run` button to execute the query.
+4. Write a query using the Crosstab function in the query designer page to utilize the necessary tables from a data source, then click the highlighted `Run` button to execute the query.

     ![Prepare Query](/static/assets/faq/images/prepare-query.png)